 The right weather conditions for ice dams are usually when outside air temperatures are in the low 20s (°F) for several days with several inches of snow on the roof.

 Condensation of water vapor on cold surfaces in attics can cause wood to rot, which can lead to costly repairs.
-Condensation typically occurs when warm, moist air migrates into the attic from living spaces below.
+Condensation typically occurs when warm, moist air migrates or is directed into the attic from living spaces below.
 Research indicates unusually high humidity in the home's living spaces is strongly associated with attic condensation problems.

 Building codes have some requirements that attempt to prevent the problems of ice dams and attic condensation.
 But codes don’t address all the issues, and many houses are built without following building codes.
 First and foremost, it’s your builder or designer's job to understand the relationship of humidity and air movement when designing and constructing the house so these problems don't occur.